This Reformation Dress Sold Out After Taylor Swift’s TikTok Debut — Shop It In Other Colors Now

 Taylor Swift made her TikTok debut on Monday in a big way.
 First, she announced that Red (Taylor’s Version), the re-released edition of her 2012 album Red, was arriving on vinyl on November 19, 2021.
 Then the 11-time Grammy winner made the Reformation dress she wore in the video sell out.

 In the nine-second video, Swift showcased four different looks, each inspired by her albums, including folklore, evermore, Fearless (Taylor’s Version), and the forthcoming Red (Taylor’s Version).
 For the Fearless look, the singer wore a yellow floral sundress with a corset bodice and tiny bows on the front.
-The dress, called the Joyce Dress in the color Felicity, was on sale at Reformation at the time for $152, down from $218.
+The dress, called the Joyce Dress in the colour Felicity, was on sale at Reformation at the time for $172.80, down from $288.
 It’s sold out now, but that shouldn’t come as a surprise given the level of dedication Swifties have to their queen.

 Advertisement